vtexdocs/dev-portal-content/docs/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-business-guidelines-marketing-assets.md

  - "/docs/guides/vtex-io-documentation-submitting-your-app-in-the-vtex-app-store"
  - "/docs/guides/vtex-io-documentation-preparing-your-app-distribution"
 ---
-> ℹ Extensions Hub is the standard place for the App Store, inside the Admin.
-If the Extensions Hub is not installed in your store, ask our team by [opening a ticket](https://help.vtex.com/en/tutorial/opening-tickets-to-vtex-support--16yOEqpO32UQYygSmMSSAM).
-You can find more information in the [release note](https://developers.vtex.com/updates/release-notes/extensions-hub-our-new-place-to-promote-apps-and-partners-inside-vtex-admin) and our [Help Center](https://help.vtex.com/es/tracks/extensions-hub--AW7klkYMh557y5IUOgzco/2LDRvGujYsumxi7IlE7CEJ).
+> ℹ️ The App Store is now accessible within the Admin in the Extensions Hub.
+If the Extensions Hub is not yet installed in your store, you can request assistance from our team by [opening a ticket](https://help.vtex.com/en/tutorial/opening-tickets-to-vtex-support--16yOEqpO32UQYygSmMSSAM).
+For more information, please refer to the [Extensions Hub](https://help.vtex.com/es/tracks/extensions-hub--AW7klkYMh557y5IUOgzco/2LDRvGujYsumxi7IlE7CEJ) track and [release note](https://developers.vtex.com/updates/release-notes/extensions-hub-our-new-place-to-promote-apps-and-partners-inside-vtex-admin).

 Once you have [developed your app](https://developers.vtex.com/docs/guides/vtex-io-documentation-developing-an-app), you have to prepare the App Page used to promote your app at the [VTEX App Store](https://apps.vtex.com/).
 The App Page is the first point of contact for merchants to learn more about your app and decide whether it is suitable for their business.